 Yes, this is about to get a bit technical, so before we do that, if you are just looking for the quickest answer possible, we will tell you the secret to selecting a grow light is PAR energy.
 Look for a PAR (photosynthetic active radiation) number, and you’ll be headed in the right direction.
 Unfortunately, it’s not as simple as which light has the highest PAR number.
 Ultimately, you want to find the right combination of PAR value and low energy use at an affordable price.
 This article is focused on the science of a good grow light.
-We address the amazing payback equation of our Happy Leaf LED lights in the next blog post.
+We address the amazing payback equation of our Happy Leaf LED lights in a future blog post.

 Do Watts Matter?

-Here We Go….Science Class Revisited and Some New Stuff
+Here We Go…Science Class Revisited and Some New Stuff

 The Sun is a Good Place to Start…